Eva & Franco Mattes

 Bonsai Kitten (2021)

-A sculpture of a taxidermy cat inside a glass jar based on an internet phenomenon.
+A sculpture of a taxidermy cat inside a glass jar, inspired by an infamous internet phenomenon.

 Eva & Franco Mattes, Bonsai Kitten